PrefectHQ/prefect/docs/index.md

 pip install prefect-dask
 ```

-Then import the `DaskTaskRunner`, pass an instance of it in your flow decorator, and call `submit`.
+Import the `DaskTaskRunner` and configure your flow to use it with the default options.

 ```python hl_lines="2 11 14"
 from prefect import flow, task